AviatrixSystems/Docs/HowTos/controller_ha.rst

 When a replace controller is launched, you can restore the configuration data from your cloud storage place.

-(We like to point out that designing a stanby controller that both primary and standby controllers monitor
+(We like to point out that designing a standby controller that both primary and standby controllers monitor
-each other's health of through a heart beat mechansim introduces complexity and high probability for false positive switch over, due to scenarios such as an accidently blocked security group ports between the two controller instances.)
+each other's health of through a heart beat mechanism introduces complexity and high probability for false positive switch over, due to scenarios such as an accidently blocked security group ports between the two controller instances.)